sp3ttr0/HexaHavoc/README.md

 ## Options
 ```
 -d <target_domain>    (Required) Specifies the target domain for the DNS takeover.
 -t <target_ip>        (Required) Specifies the target IP address to relay NTLM authentication.
 -i <interface>        (Optional) Network interface to use.
 Defaults to eth0.
--l	(Optional)     (Optional) Loot output directory where captured hashes and credentials will be saved.
+-l <folder>           (Optional) Loot output directory where captured hashes and credentials will be saved.
 Defaults to dumps/.
--v: (Optional) Enables verbose logging for debugging.
+-v                    (Optional) Enable verbose logging.
+Useful for debugging.
+-s                    (Optional) Silent mode – suppresses console output.
 ```

 ## Example